-3.9 Specialisation
+3.10 Specialisation

-Generic functions are specialised at compile time, thus no run-time representation of types is required.
-(There is however the cost of encoding and decoding types.)
-The compiler determines which specific types a generic function is used with, and then generates the set of specialised versions for that function in the output file.
+Generic functions and generic types are specialised at compile time, thus no run-time representation of types is required.
+There is however the cost of encoding and decoding types.
+The compiler determines which specific types a generic function or generic type is used with, and then generates the set of specialised versions for that function or type in the output file.

 Specialisations are always generated locally per module.
-Thus, a generic function which is defined in one module but used in many, results in some work being duplicated.
+Thus, a generic function or generic type which is defined in one module but used in many, results in some work being duplicated.

 The compiler proceeds by collecting specialisation requests and implications from the source.
-The implications are then applied to the requests repeatedly, yielding new requests, until a fixpoint is reached.

-If the compiler is working correctly, the fixpoint calculation always terminates.
+The implications are then applied to the requests repeatedly, yielding new requests, until a fixed-point is reached.
+If the compiler is working correctly, the fixed-point calculation always terminates.

-3.10 Generated function naming
+3.11 Generated function naming

-The Generic H \forall SKELL programmer must be aware that the generated Haskell code is polluted with additional names corresponding to instances of generic functions.
+The Generic H $\forall$ SKELL programmer must be aware that the generated Haskell code is polluted with additional names corresponding to instances of generic functions.
 These may clash with a programmer's own function names.
 Fortunately, this is highly unlikely as the generated names are rather complicated, encoding details such as module and type names.
-Names generated by the compiler all begin with gh? or GH?, where ? is an arbitrary letter.
+Names generated by the compiler all begin with gh?\ or GH?\, where ? is an arbitrary letter.

 Unfortunately, this obfuscation makes it difficult to directly interface ordinary Haskell code with the code generated by the Generic $H\forall SKELL$ compiler.
 We offer a tip to the adventurous who wish to do such a thing.
-If you wish to use a generic function such as map {List} in ordinary Haskell code, add a line such as to the appropriate Generic H \forall SKELL file, and then use the function mapList in your Haskell code.
+If you wish to use a generic function such as map {List} in ordinary Haskell code, add a line such as to the appropriate Generic H $\forall$ SKELL file, and then use the function mapList in your Haskell code.